hpcaitech/Open-Sora/README.md

 ## 🔆 New Features/Updates

 * 📍 Open-Sora-v1 released.
 Model weights are available [here](#model-weights).
-With only 400K video clips and 200 H800 days, we are able to generate 2s 512×512 videos.
+With only 400K video clips and 200 H800 days (compared with 152M samples in Stable Video Diffusion), we are able to generate 2s 512×512 videos.
 * ✅ Three stages training from an image diffusion model to a video diffusion model.
 We provide the weights for each stage.
 * ✅ Support training acceleration including accelerated transformer, faster T5 and VAE, and sequence parallelism.
 Open-Sora improve **55%** training speed when training on 64x512x512 videos.
 Details locates at [acceleration.md](docs/acceleration.md).
 * ✅ We provide video cutting and captioning tools for data preprocessing.
 Instructions can be found [here](tools/data/README.md) and our data collection plan can be found at [datasets.md](docs/datasets.md).